-On December 14, 2011, we entered into a Definitive Joint Venture Agreement ("JVA") with Malagasy Minerals Limited ("Malagasy"), a public company on the Australian Stock Exchange, to acquire a 75% interest to explore and develop a group of industrial minerals (including graphite, vanadium and approximately 25 other minerals).
+On December 14, 2011, the Company entered into a Definitive Joint Venture Agreement ("JVA") with Malagasy Minerals Limited ("Malagasy"), a public company on the Australian Stock Exchange, to acquire a 75% interest to explore and develop a group of industrial minerals (including graphite, vanadium and approximately 25 other minerals).
 Malagasy retains a 25% interest.
 The land position covers 2,119 permits and 827.7 square kilometres and is mostly adjacent to the south and east of the Company's 100% owned Green Giant Property.
 The Company paid \$2,261,690 and issued 7,500,000 common shares valued at \$1,350,000.
 Malagasy has a carried interest until the Company delivers a Bankable Feasibility Study ("BFS").
 Upon the delivery of a BFS, Malagasy is required to contribute its 25% interest in the development and mining operations.
 Should either party's interest fall below 10%, through not contributing their portion of costs post-BFS, their position will be diluted to a 2% Net Smelter Return ("NSR").
 As it has not yet determined whether the property has probable or proven reserves, the Company recognized an impairment loss during fiscal 2012 totaling \$3,770,129.
 This amount represents the cash paid, the value of common shares issued, and legal and other professional fees paid relating to the properties acquisition.

-Further, on October 24, 2013, we signed a Memorandum of Understanding ("MOU") with Malagasy to acquire the remaining 25% interest in the Molo Graphite Project.
-A share purchase agreement and joint venture agreement will be completed between the parties.
-As of the date herein, no purchase agreement has been signed.
-It is anticipated, but not guaranteed, that definitive agreement will be executed in the third fiscal quarter As part of the prospective transaction, the Company agreed to make the following payments to Malagasy within 5 business days of TSX approval:

-- Cash payment of CAD\$400,000; - Issuance of 2,500,000 Energizer common shares which are subject to a 12 month voluntary vesting period; - Issuance of 3,500,000 Common Share purchase warrants having an expiration date of five years from the signing date of the Agreement at a price to be determined by taking the volume weighted average closing price of Energizer's common shares during the five days immediately preceding execution of the Agreement; - Cash payment of CAD\$700,000 and issuance of 1,000,000 Energizer common shares which are subject to a 12 month voluntary vesting period within 5 business days of Energizer receiving a final completed Bankable Feasibility Study ("BFS") for the Molo Graphite Project or the formal announcement of a decision to mine; - Cash payment of CAD\$1,000,000 within 5 business days of the commencement of Molo mine commercial production; - Malagasy retains a 1.5% Net Smelter Return Royalty on all industrial minerals produced from the property; and - Energizer acquires a 100% interest in and to the industrial mineral rights on about 1-1/2 additional claim blocks comprising 10,811 hectares immediately to the east and adjoining the Molo Graphite Deposit claim blocks.
+Further to the Memorandum of Understanding signed on October 24, 2013, subsequent to the quarter ended March 31, 2014, April 16, 2014, we signed a Sale and Purchase Agreement and a Mineral Rights Agreement with Malagasy to acquire the remaining 25% interest in the Molo Graphite Project.
+We agreed to make the following payments to Malagasy when certain conditions are met including within 5 business days of TSX approval: cash payment of CAD\$400,000; issue 2,500,000 common shares which will be subject to a 12 month voluntary vesting period; and issue of 3,500,000 common share purchase warrants with an expiration date of five years from the signing date of the agreement at a price to be determined by taking the volume weighted average closing price of our common shares during the five days immediately preceding execution of the Agreement.
+In addition, we will make a cash payment of CAD\$700,000 and issue of 1,000,000 of our common shares within five days of completion of a Bankable Feasibility Study ("BFS") for the Molo Graphite Project or the formal announcement of a decision to mine; and a cash payment of CAD\$1,000,000 within five days of the commencement of Molo mine commercial production.
+Malagasy will retain a 1.5% Net Smelter Return Royalty on all industrial minerals produced from the property.
+We also acquired a 100% interest in and to the industrial mineral rights on about 1-1/2 additional claim blocks comprising 10,811 hectares immediately to the east and adjoining the Molo Graphite Deposit claim blocks.